StefanYosifov/Csharp-Web/Project/[Project]CheatSheet/README.md

 Project Introduction
 --
-CheatSheetProject is a ASP.NET Core MVC project I am currently working on.
+CheatSheetProject is an ASP.NET Core API project I am currently working on.
 The goal is to build a full stack app whilst maintaing quality code and good architecture.

 Built With